Breast Reduction Surgery

 Technique 2: Free nipple graft

-Another type of tissue removal technique is a “free nipple graft”.
-This involves the surgeon removing the nipple, removing the underlying breast tissue and then stitching the nipple back on.
-Surgeons do not commonly use this method as there is poor preservation of nipple sensation and the ability to breastfeed will greatly reduce.
+The free nipple graft involves the surgeon removing the nipple, removing the underlying breast tissue and then stitching the nipple back on.
+Surgeons do not commonly use this method as there is poor preservation of nipple sensation and the ability to breastfeed is completely stopped.

 6. Return to the ward

-You will go back to the ward to recover after your breast reduction.
-As this procedure is quite invasive, most patients will need to stay in hospital for one to two nights.
+You will go back to the ward to recover from anaesthesia after your breast reduction.
+As this procedure is quite invasive, most patients will need to stay in hospital for one or two nights.

 Your breast reduction procedure may also include a breast uplift.
 Surgeons often combine these two procedures to help achieve a better result.
 Choosing a highly skilled Medbelle BAAPS/BAPRAS surgeon will ensure you get the best results from surgery.